treehouses/treehouses.github.io/pages/vi/dockertutorial.md

 ```

 You can also use `cat /etc/os-release` or `lsb_release -a`.
-Any of these three commands will tell you the information you need to know prior to proceeding.
+Any of these three commands will tell you the information you need.

 You will need to use `uname -r`.
 You should see something like this `4.19.4-microsoft-standard` for a windows base linux system .